Cuckmere Valley: Exceat

 Until the 14th century, Exceat was an important village with its own church.
 The village suffered French raids; it suffered many fatalities during the Black Death, as was effectively abandoned by the 15th century.

-The main features are the Visitors Centre for the nearby Seven Sisters and the Cuckmere Inn Public House across Exceat Bridge over the Cuckmere.
+The main features are the Visitors Centre for the nearby Seven Sisters and the Cuckmere Inn pub across Exceat Bridge over the Cuckmere.

 West Dean

-West Dean (or Westdean) is located on the edge of Friston Forest.
-Its church is dedicated to All Saints.
+West Dean (or Westdean) is a hamlet located on the edge of Friston Forest.
+Its church is dedicated to All Saints and has Saxon origins (a Saxon era window is in the north wall).
+Next door to the church is "The Old Parsonage", a medieval flint and stone home.
+It was built by Benedictine monks in 1280 and continuously occupied since that period although the clergy vacated in the 1970s and it is now a private home.
+Opposite the church is the remains of the Norman era manor, although a Norman era dovecote is well maintained.
+The South Downs Way walking trail passes through the hamlet.

 Landmarks

 The National Trust owns land on the western side of the river south of the A259.

 In addition, there are three Sites of Special Scientific Interest within the parish; Seaford to Beachy Head, Wilmington Downs and Lullington Heath.
 Seaford to Beachy Head is a large site of biological and geological importance.
 The area contains a wide variety of habitats based on the chalk bedrock, which hosts a wide range of flora and fauna, including some nationally rare species.
 Wilmington Downs is another area of biological interest; its chalk grassland is habitat for several rare species.
 Lullington Heath is also of biological interest due to its chalk heath and grassland habitats.